mauckc/2D-Quantum-Free-Particle/README.md

 "# 2D-Quantum-Free-Particle"

-This repository has a wiki!
+This repository has a wiki page! https://github.com/mauckc/2D-Quantum-Free-Particle/wiki
-https://github.com/mauckc/2D-Quantum-Free-Particle/wiki

 and a python visualization sub-repository!